GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 ---

-The Streams API allows you to programmatically access streams of data received over the network and process these streams with JavaScript.
-Streaming involves breaking a resource that you want to receive over the network down into small chunks, and then processing them bit by bit.
+The Streams API allows you to programmatically access streams of data received over the network and process them with JavaScript.
+Streaming involves breaking a resource that you want to receive down into small chunks, and then processing these chunks bit by bit.
 While streaming is something browsers do anyway when receiving assets like HTML or videos to be shown on webpages, this capability has never been available to JavaScript before.

 Previously, if you wanted to process a resource of some kind (be it a video, or a text file, etc.), you would have to download the entire file, wait for it to be deserialized into a suitable format, and then process the whole lot after it is fully received.
-With streams being available to JavaScript, this all changes—you can now start processing raw data with JavaScript bit by bit as soon as it is available on the client-side, without needing to generate a buffer, string, or blob.
+With streams being available to JavaScript, this all changes—you can now start processing raw data with JavaScript progressively as soon as it is available on the client-side, without needing to generate a buffer, string, or blob.
 This unlocks a number of use cases, some of which I list below: